ilikescience/ilikescience.github.io/_posts/2019-02-10-pulse-check.markdown

 ### React: 20 seconds per image

 The facilitator then moves through each image, giving the group 20 seconds to silently vote on each image.
 It's important to move as quickly as possible.
-This exercise is meant to be a guage of the group's initial reactions, so the faster they vote the better.
+This exercise is meant to be a gauge of the group's initial reactions, so the faster they vote the better.

 ### Discuss: 10 minutes